-So you are new to winter snowsports?
+New to winter snowsports?
 Let us be the first to welcome you to the awesome world of Skiing and Snowboarding.
 Much like golf, swimming, and tennis - snow sports are activities you will be able to participate in and enjoy for much of your life.
-Here are a few basics of skiing and snowboarding to help inform you about your new adventure.
+Here are a few basics of skiing and snowboarding attire to help inform you about your new adventure.

 What should I wear?